SalomePlatform/yacs/doc/cppsalome.rst

 These files provide a description (internationalization) of GUI resources of the HELLO module.
-HELLO_msg_en.ts provides an English translation of the string resources used in a module (there can be also transltation files for other languages, for instance French; these files are distinguished by the language suffix).
+HELLO_msg_en.ts provides an English translation of the string resources used in a module (there can be also translation files for other languages, for instance French; these files are distinguished by the language suffix).
 HELLO_icons.ts defines images and icons resources used within the GUI library of HELLO module.
 Please refer to Qt linguist documentation for more